PHIL 2040 - Metaphysics: Identity, Time and Freedom

 Course Learning Outcomes

-- Analyse texts from contemporary analytic philosophers on metaphysics and extract the relevant arguments from them.
+- Analyse contemporary and historical argumentative texts and extract the relevant views and arguments from them.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Knowledge and understanding of the content and techniques of a chosen discipline at advanced levels that are internationally recognised.
 1–3 The ability to locate, analyse, evaluate and synthesise information from a wide variety of sources in a planned and timely manner.
 4–6 An ability to apply effective, creative and innovative solutions, both independently and cooperatively, to current and future problems.
 1–6 Skills of a high order in interpersonal understanding, teamwork and communication.
 3–6 A proficiency in the appropriate use of contemporary technologies.
 1–6 A commitment to continuous learning and the capacity to maintain intellectual curiosity throughout life.
 1–6 A commitment to the highest standards of professional endeavour and the ability to take a leadership role in the community.
 1–6 An awareness of ethical, social and cultural issues within a global context and their importance in the exercise of professional skills and responsibilities.
 1–6

 The majority of readings for this course will be available electronically through MyUni.
 However, the unit on free will (lectures 18–24) will focus on this text: